-Young children: No actual cooking skills are required to enjoy the game; they just need to bring their taste buds.
-The game is a great way to introduce kids to new ingredients.

-Serious cooks: Perfect for those who want to show off their culinary knowledge and be creatively inspired to create new dishes and flavor combination..

-Perfect for social gatherings and parties - have your guests compete to come up with and then prepare and present never-seen-before dishes.
+- Perfect for children because no actual cooking skills are required to enjoy the game; they just need to bring their taste buds.
+The game is a great way to introduce them to new ingredients. - Perfect for serious cooks who want to show off their culinary creativity and get inspiration for new ideas. - Perfect for social gatherings and parties have your guests compete to come up with and then prepare and plate (present) never-seen-before dishes.